Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives

-For each subset of the agents $N' \subseteq N$, by $\coal^{*}(N')$ we denote the cheapest feasible coalition using only the agents from $N'$ (the coalition $\coal^{*}(N')$ does not exist if there is no feasible coalition consisting of the agents from $N'$).
+For each subset of the agents $N' \subseteq N$, by $\coal^{*}(N')$ we denote the cheapest feasible team using only the agents from $N'$ (if there is no feasible team consisting of the agents from $N'$, the team $\coal^{*}(N')$ does not exist).

-\begin{theorem} In the project salary model, if there exists a feasible coalition then there exists a Strong Nash Equilibrium.
-In every SNE, the set of the agents that get positive payoffs is the set of agents forming the cheapest feasible coalition, $N_{\coal^{*}(N)}$. \end{theorem} \begin{proof} Let $N^{*} = N_{\coal^{*}(N)}$ be the set of the agents participating in the cheapest feasible coalition.
+\begin{theorem} In the project salary model, if there exists a feasible team then there exists a Strong Nash Equilibrium.
+In every SNE, the set of the agents who get positive payoffs is the set of agents forming the cheapest feasible team, $N_{\coal^{*}(N)}$. \end{theorem} \begin{proof} Let $N^{*} = N_{\coal^{*}(N)}$ be the set of the agents participating in the cheapest feasible team.
 We say that the action $\salary_i$ of the agent $i$ is \emph{minimal} if and only if $\salary_i = \iminsalary{i}$.
-We show how to construct the asking salaries $\salary_i^{*}$ of the agents from $N^{*}$ that, together with the minimal actions of the agents outside $N^{*}$, form the Strong Nash Equilibrium.
-A sketch of proof is as follows.
+We show how to construct the asking salaries $\salary_i^{*}$ of the agents from $N^{*}$ that, together with the minimal actions of the agents outside $N^{*}$, form a Strong Nash Equilibrium.
+A sketch of the proof is as follows.
 We show the set of linear inequalities for the variables $\salary_i, i \in N^{*}$.
 Let us denote the maximal values of $\salary_i$ which satisfy the inequalities as $\salary_i^{*}$ (maximal in the sense that if we increase any value $\salary_i^{*}$, then the new values will not satisfy all the inequalities any more).
 We show that the actions $\salary_i^{*}$ of the agents from $N^{*}$, together with the minimal actions of the agents outside of $N^{*}$, form an SNE and that the set of the solutions $\salary_i^{*}$ that satisfy all the inequalities is nonempty.

 The first inequality states that the values $\salary_i$ must lead to a feasible solution: